Perigorac/perigorac.github.io/BEEMW/BEEMW.md

 ## An embedded solution

-BeeMW is contained withing a {DIMENSIONS} waterproof box, outfitted with many sensors to be placed in and around a beehive.
+BeeMW is contained withing a 80x360mm waterproof box, outfitted with many sensors to be placed in and around a beehive.
 These include a large metal chassis housing the weight scale, a portable camera in its separate box, and an array of wire-mounted sensors.
 The system is powered by a LiPo battery, one that is recharged by a solar cell, mounted with a light sensor.
 Thus, BeeMW can monitor three different temperatures, the hive's interior humidity, weight, interior sound, outdoor illumination, and can detect the presence of hornets with its camera.

 ## Low-power communications

 BeeMW uses LoRaWAN, a French communication protocol, to send data over to the user.
 There is a LoRa antenna near the beehive array, which transmits data to a [TTN](https://www.thethingsnetwork.org/) server.
 Using TTN's open tools, we have developed a webhook that automatically forward data to the Dutch [BEEP](https://beep.nl/) platform, on which the data is displayed, on a variety of charts and graphs.
 As the LoRa technology was designed for embedded systems, it has a low power consumption and requires a small antenna.
 However, it also has a low bitrate and limited airtime : this is why BeeMW only sends the most important informations possible : for example sound samples are treated locally and sent as a handful of spectral densities.
-Moreover, data is sent every 20 minutes.
+Moreover, data is sent every 20 minutes - and in the meantime, all of the sensors aren't operating : their power is cut by the TPL5110, which is restored whenever the MKRWAN board awakes from its sleep cycle.

 ## Hardware information